 Part 4: What Really Happened

-1. Scroll along with the recording to see links, pictures, and highlighted quotes.
+2. Scroll along with the recording to see pictures and highlighted quotes.

 Introduction

-In 2024, Roger Lockshier, a crew chief in Cpt.
-Fry’s helicopter gunship platoon during the Vietnam War wrote a book titled Saving Infantry and SOG Souls: A Crew Chief’s View.
-In his book, Roger recounts his experiences during the Vietnam War and includes a chapter detailing the flight that earned Cpt.
+Part 2 of this website features an excerpt from a book by Roger Lockshier, a crew chief in Cpt.
+Fry’s helicopter gunship platoon in Vietnam.
+That book, Saving Infantry and SOG Souls: A Crew Chief’s View, includes a chapter detailing the flight that earned Cpt.
 Fry a Distinguished Service Cross (DSC).
-As a result of the publicity surrounding Roger’s book, I decided to make another effort to have Cpt.
+Due to the publicity surrounding Roger’s book, I decided to make another attempt to have Cpt.
 Fry’s DSC upgraded to the Congressional Medal of Honor (CMH).

 Background: From 2017 to 2020, I worked with a group of Vietnam veterans and friends in an effort to have Cpt.
 Fry’s DSC upgraded to the CMH.
 At that time, we made no effort to garner public support.
 Now that Roger Lockshier’s book has made the public aware of the miscarriage of justice associated with our earlier efforts, I have organized this website not only to tell the story of our multi-year upgrade effort, but also to highlight what I believe is discrimination against all Vietnam veterans.
 Regarding the latter, I have initiated an internet petition to request that the Secretary of the Army direct an investigation into the Army Human Resources Command's (HRC) handling of award upgrade requests.